WWII U.S. Prototype M-1 Helmet Liner with Rayon Suspension (1942)

 Condition Report

 This liner is in good, used condition.
-The rayon suspension is mostly intact, with some minor fraying towards the front center washer; however, its stationary leather liner strap is torn.
+The rayon suspension is mostly intact, with some minor fraying towards the front center washer; however, its stationary leather chinstrap is torn.
 The headband's leather is deteriorated, and two spring clips are missing.